just337ine/simple_shell/README.md

 A shell is a command-line interpreter that acts as a user interface to an operating system.
 It reads user commands, interprets them, and executes the corresponding programs or system functions.
 The basic workflow of a shell involves reading input from the user, parsing the input into commands and arguments, executing the commands, and displaying the output to the user.
 Shells can also provide features like environment variable management, input/output redirection, and process control.

 ## What is a pid and a ppid
 In an operating system, a PID (Process IDentifier) is a unique numerical identifier assigned to each running process.
 It is used by the system to track and manage processes.
 The PPID (Parent Process IDentifier) represents the PID of the parent process that spawned a particular process.
-The PPID is useful for hierarchical process management, as it allows the system to maintain the relationship between parent and child processes.
+The PPID is useful for hierarchical process management, as it allows the system to shstain the relationship between parent and child processes.

 ## How to manipulate the environment of the current process
 The environment of a process consists of a set of variables that define its working environment.
 In C, the environment variables are accessed through the `environ` variable, which is an array of strings.
 To manipulate the environment of the current process, you can use functions like `getenv` to retrieve the value of a specific environment variable, `setenv` to set the value of an environment variable, and `unsetenv` to remove an environment variable.